The Senior Health Benefits of Owning a Pet

-- Seniors who own pets, this can mean cats and dogs or even bunnies and hamsters have shows to have lower blood pressure and cholesterol, less risk of loneliness or depression and a better chance of long-term survival following a heart attack.
+- Seniors who own pets like cats and dogs or even bunnies and hamsters have shown to have lower blood pressure and cholesterol, less risk of loneliness or depression and a better chance of long-term survival following a heart attack.
 There have been studies on all of these benefits and it is clear that animals can help seniors with their health in so many ways.

 - Cats provide great companionship for seniors who can’t keep up with more active dogs.
 Cats can help lower the chances of depression or loneliness and are great companions and love to be cared for.

 - Dogs and cats can help seniors maintain a routine.
 A set routine is very important for seniors, especially those who have trouble sleeping or who are struggling with early dementia.
 Having to feed, clean up after and play with animals can help seniors get on a routine and stay on a routine.

 - Birds are great pets for seniors and come with a number of therapeutic benefits.
 They can help with stress, they can give seniors a daily routine and they provide companionship.
 Plus, they offer all of this with less care than a dog or cat.

 If you are considering a pet and are looking for an animal in need, consider going to your local shelter.
 There are many senior pets out there who would love a senior human to spend the rest of their lives with!